Rok posing on Grenada’s Grand Anse Beach with turquoise sea behind

 Since I brought my own goggles, I really didn’t care about snorkeling equipment and fins.
 The visibility was good and I managed to avoid cruise ships groups as it was early in the morning.
 Not too many fishes, but interesting sculptures reflecting local life: circle of life size figures, a man working at his desk, a ring of 26 standing children, holding hands and facing outwards, male figure riding a bicycle, 18 concrete heads fixed to a rock face in shallow water.

-The whole experience of visiting Grenada was really good.
-It is probably the most picturesque small Caribbean island, which offered me much more than only white beaches and turquoise water.
+Grenada is probably the most picturesque small Caribbean island and gave me much more than just white beaches and turquoise water.